-Our Negotiators are still able to carry out viewings if you wish to see a property you are thinking of letting or buying.
-Please note that there are some simple rules they may follow to help protect themselves when dealing with clients:
+Our Negotiators are now able to carry out viewings with prospective tenants who wish to see a property and there are some simple rules they will follow to help protect themselves and our clients:

-- They may carry hand sanitisers around with them when visiting properties
+- They will carry hand sanitisers around with them when visiting properties

 DURING A TENANCY

 - wash your hands with soap and water often – do this for at least 20 seconds

 - always wash your hands when you get home or into work